What are decentralized social networks - How smart Technology changing lives

-With the cryptocurrency boom and blockchain technology decentralized social networks have appeared.
+With the rise of cryptocurrencies and the blockchain technology decentralized social networks have appeared.
 Its objective is to democratize the platforms for interaction between users, but their complexity means that they have not yet become popular.

 Stay informed and communicated through social networks